aelhussiny/yasms-server/readme.md

 **_Parameters_**

-**username**: The username of the identity to unregister
+**username**: The username of the identity to unregister.

-**encryptedusername**: The username of the identity to unregister encrypted with the user's private signing key.
-This is to ensure that the user himself, not an impersonator, wants to unregister from the system.
+**command**: The command of the user.
+This is the string form of the JSON object represented by _Command Parameters_ below, encrypted with the user's signing key.

+**_Command Parameters_**

+**command**: For this operation, the command should be `unregister`

+**timestamp**: Epoch time at which command was issued.
+Command will only be processed if it is was issued in the past 5000 milliseconds.